mcvinding/PM_volition/README.md

 For more information about the study please see our forthcoming paper:

 **Vinding, M. C., Lindeløv, J. K., Xiao, Y., Chan, R. C. K., & Sørensen, T. A. (2018). *Volition in Prospective Memory: Evidence Against Differences in Recalling Free and Fixed Delayed intentions*.
-PsyArXiv.org, [https://doi.org/10.31234/osf.io/hsrbt](https://doi.org/10.31234/osf.io/hsrbt)**
+PsyArXiv, [https://doi.org/10.31234/osf.io/hsrbt](https://doi.org/10.31234/osf.io/hsrbt)**

 ## Content

 The folder *Dataanlysis* contains script in *R* and *Python* to analyse data exactly as described in our paper.
-The main anlysis used the [*HDDM*](http://ski.clps.brown.edu/hddm_docs/) package for Python (2.7).
+The main anlysis used the [HDDM](http://ski.clps.brown.edu/hddm_docs/) package for Python (2.7).

 The folder *Datafiles* contains a .csv file with the data collected in the study in anonymized form.

-The folder *Paradigm* contains scripts for running the behavioural task described in our paper using _PsychoPy_  ([http://www.psychopy.org/](http://www.psychopy.org/)).
+The folder *Paradigm* contains scripts for running the behavioural task described in our paper using PsychoPy  ([http://www.psychopy.org/](http://www.psychopy.org/)).

 The file _pm-volition demo.ogv_ is a short video illustrating the behavioural task.